 Don’t just approach your parents and say, “I want to study abroad.”
 It seems like a request than an investment.

-Instead, you should do some research in advance and prepare to answer your parents’ questions.
+Instead, you should research in advance and prepare to answer your parents’ questions.

 Please print out the documentation or show them files on PDF with highlights.
 It’s easier for them to understand and also shows your determination.